pjsaha1976/IaC/packer-template/README.md

 ## Template Overview

 - **builders**: Uses the `azure-arm` builder to create an Ubuntu image in Azure.
-- **provisioners**: Installs BusyBox and sets up a basic HTTP server.
+- **provisioners**: Installs nginx and sets up a basic HTTP server.

 ## Customization